 Colors need to be combined to recreate veins and patterns found in stones.
 Metallic powders can be added to help contrast.
-There is so much that can go wrong and come out in an unexpected way.
-But it doesn’t end on the chemistry of it all.
+But there is so much that can go wrong and come out in an unexpected way.
+It doesn’t end on the chemistry of it all.

 There are no second chances.

 That’ right, there’s no fixing it, at least not in an easy way.
 You need to scrap what you’ve done or sand it down, and then try the same complicated, messy and time-consuming process again.

 If everything went right, great.
 But it doesn’t mean it will remain great for long.
 Epoxy countertops get spill stains easily.